 The traffic backs on busy weekends and midday because of the popularity of this area.
 It is best to leave early and spend an hour or two at Harnoi before heading out to Nathiagali.

 An Important Message for driving in Northern Pakistan and the Galiyat Area:

 Some old cars heat up very quickly, therefore, if you are driving by yourself make sure to check the water in the radiator.
 For manual cars, it is recommended to engage low gears to keep the vehicles under control.
 Some drivers try to put cold water on the overheated breaks of the cars which is not a good idea.
 Keep an extra container of water in the car if the car heats up.
 Normally it is advisable to pour water over the over-heated radiators while the engine is running.
-Broken down cars is a common observation while driving in northern Pakistan.
-Chains are recommended in winters as sleet and snow on the roads is very commons after the first snowfall of the seasons in the Galiyat area.
+Broken-down cars are a common observation while driving in northern Pakistan.
+Chains are recommended in winter as sleet and snow on the roads are very common after the first snowfall of the season in the Galiyat area.